A Bed and Breakfast in Scottish Borders

 Please tell the owners you found them through Private House Stays

-Type: Twin Capacity: 2 adults 2 children2 infants Bathroom: Ensuite Bath In Room: A twin bedroom with disacled facilities and ensuite bathroom
+Type: Twin Capacity: 2 adults 2 + 1* children Bathroom: Ensuite Bath In Room: A twin bedroom with disabled facilities and ensuite bathroom, sitting room and kitchen

 What other people say

 "We highly recommend booking through Private House Stays.
 We organised our whole Scottish trip using it."Hank and Marlene Kopoknok

 Show Local Points of Interest